 Affected body areas

-The fungus that causes athlete’s foot can spread to different parts of your body, so this isn’t a foolproof method for distinguishing between the two.
+The fungus that causes athlete’s foot can spread to different parts of your body, so this isn’t a foolproof method for telling the difference between the two.
 You could also have another kind of fungal infection.

 Response to antifungal treatment